The John And Mary Corcoran Family Foundation

 How to Apply

 This foundation does not have a public application process.
-Grants are awarded at the discretion of the trustees, typically to organizations with which the foundation has pre-existing relationships or that align with the trustees' personal philanthropic interests.
+Grants are awarded at the discretion of the trustees, typically to organisations with which the foundation has pre-existing relationships or that align with the trustees' personal philanthropic interests.

 The foundation does not maintain: